 Johnson & Johnson has faced widespread legal exposure relating to its flagship talc powder product.
-In the past several years, juries in state court have found that talc powder was to blame for ovarian cancer and have assessed the company with steep damages.
+In the past several years, juries in state court have found that talc powder was to blame for ovarian cancer and have assessed the company with steep damages in talcum powder cancer lawsuits.
 This culminated with a multi-billion dollar verdict in favor of a group of plaintiffs in Missouri.
 Now, there is federal multi-district litigation that is making its way through the discovery phase.
 Since the case is largely based on scientific evidence, a recent hearing may prove crucial to plaintiffs’ chances for success when the bellwether cases go to trial.

 There have been numerous lawsuits brought against the company by women (and even some men) who have been long-term users of the product and have contracted various forms of cancer.
 Most of these lawsuits have been filed in federal court, but some trials have taken place in state court.
 Notably, a group of 23 women sued Johnson & Johnson in state court in Missouri.
 In 2018, the jury returned a verdict, finding the company liable and assessing the company with $4.7 billion in damages.
 Much of the award was in the form of punitive damages as the jury was put off by the pattern of corporate behavior, insofar as the company has known of the potential danger of the product yet has focused its efforts on influencing the scientific debate.